-What’s the “main thing” when traversing technology as we enter 2020?
-Cybersecurity: that’s the simple answer.
-So it’s time to review the most dangerous online threats.
+What’s the big talking point as we enter 2021?
+Cybersecurity.
+It’s time to review the most dangerous online threats.

 Cybersecurity is providing the glue as innovation explodes in every corner.
 It can diminish the bad and support the good for applying leading-edge innovation.
 It can also reduce risk from older vulnerabilities.